breeatoomey/newity-case-study/README.md

 - **`REFERENCE_NOW` is a constant for sample-data evaluation.** Production needs `new Date()`.
 This is deliberate and documented, but it's also a real artifact of working against a snapshot.
 - **No accessibility audit.** Keyboard navigation works because shadcn/ui handles it, but I didn't verify screen-reader behavior, color contrast against WCAG AA, or focus management on edits.
 - **No audit log of status changes.** The detail view writes through to `localStorage` on every edit; there's no "changed by X at time Y" trail.
 The team lead will eventually want one.
-- **Demo data shows artifacts of the snapshot.** A small number of rows show "Received" status but "Not yet received" date — internally consistent but visually confusing.
-Surfaced in the demo narrative rather than papered over.
 - **Tied tiebreaker in the dashboard.** Three applications tie at 8 stalled docs in the "top 5 most overdue" list.
 They sort in CSV order.
 A stable secondary sort (older application date first) is the obvious V2 fix.

 ### What I'd build next